jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

 python nrrd_to_3d_pipeline.py
 ```

-The script will then guide you through a command-line interface, consisting of a series of interactive prompts, to gather all the necessary phantom information and file names.

-## Execution

-The script is highly user-friendly and configurable through the command-line interface.
-Most parameters, like file names and phantom dimensions, are provided during runtime
+The script will then guide you through a highly user-friendly and configurable through the command-line interface, consisting of a series of interactive prompts.
+Most parameters, like file names and phantom dimensions, are provided during runtime.

+There are two output streams: terminal and file 'report.out'.
+There is info that is outputted to both streams.
+However, while the file 'report.out' is more for reporting results/calculations performed in the phantom, the terminal is more for reporting the progress of execution, if there are issues with data integrity, etc.

+During execution of the program, the execution time is prompted various times throughout the program, so the user can understand which steps of processing take more or less time.

+When the user is prompted for a filename (or path if the file is not in the same durectory as the script), a default filename is provided.
+The default filename will only be used if the user leaves the input prompt blank.

 ## Example